Thtcare/biga_workshop/Linux Tutorial.md

 ```bash
 cd directory_name
 ```
-Note
+> [!NOTE]
-/mnt	It contains temporary mount directories for mounting the file system.
+> /mnt	It contains temporary mount directories for mounting the file system.

 Go to the Home Directory: